-VA analysts use a data-defined approach to best identify a decedent's Veteran status3 at their time of death, relying on the most current data available from DMDC, as well as other VA administrative data sources.
-OMHSP's reporting definition is intended to most closely match the federal definition of Veteran status-namely, persons who served on federal active duty and were not currently serving at the time of their death.
-For all military Service members with service after 1974, when the DoD electronic personnel data begins, DMDC provides VA with data indicating: if a given decedent has a personnel record and was federally activated and whether an individual died while still in service.
-DMDC information is used to distinguish Veterans from those who were currently serving at their time of death or who had never been federally activated.
-For decedents not identified in DMDC electronic personnel data sources (e.g., military service prior to 1974), VA data, including the USVETS database, administrative patient records, and service-era rosters are used to determine if individuals were Veterans or other non-Veteran recipients of VA services (e.g., dependents, employees, humanitarian care recipients).
+VA analysts use a data-defined approach to best identify a decedent's Veteran status at their time of death, relying on the most current data available from DMDC, as well as other VA administrative data sources.
+OMHSP's reporting definition is intended to most closely match the federal definition of Veteran status-namely, persons who served on federal active duty, other than training, and were not currently serving at the time of their death.
+For all military service members with service after 1974, when the DoD electronic personnel data begins, DMDC provides VA with data indicating: if a given decedent has a personnel record and was federally activated and whether an individual died while still in service.
+DMDC information is used to distinguish Veterans from those who were currently serving at their time of death or who had never been federally activated other than for training.
+For decedents not identified in DMDC electronic personnel data sources (e.g., military service prior to 1974), VA data, including the USVETS database, administrative patient records, and service-era rosters, is used to determine if individuals were Veterans or other non-Veteran recipients of VA services (e.g., dependents, employees, humanitarian care recipients).